 Step 4: Lodge the claim with the insurer

-Contact the insurer listed on your Certificate of Insurance.
-Provide: the insurance certificate, your building contract, evidence of the defect (photos, building report), evidence the builder cannot fix it, and all correspondence with the builder.
+Contact the insurer named on your Certificate of Insurance, and have ready: the certificate, your building contract, evidence of the defect (photos and the building report), proof the builder cannot fix it, and all your correspondence with the builder.

 Step 5: Assessment and resolution

-If you are buying a house and land package, a new build, or undertaking a major renovation, here are the practical steps to protect yourself at each stage:
+Whether it is a house and land package, a custom build or a major renovation, here is how to protect yourself stage by stage.

 Before signing the contract

 - Verify the builder's licence.
-Check with your state building authority that the builder's licence is current and there are no outstanding complaints or disciplinary actions.
+Check with your state building authority that it is current, with no outstanding complaints or disciplinary action.

-- Ask for the home warranty insurance certificate.
-Verify it is genuine, current, and covers your specific project for the full contract value.
+- Ask for the warranty insurance certificate.
+Confirm it is genuine, current, and covers your project for the full contract value.

 - Have the contract reviewed.
-Your conveyancer or solicitor should review the building contract before you sign.
-They will check that insurance is in place, the contract terms are fair, and your rights are protected.
+Your conveyancer or solicitor should go over the building contract before you sign, checking the insurance is in place, the terms are fair, and your rights are protected.

-- Talk to a broker about construction loans.
-If you need finance, get matched with a broker who specialises in construction lending — progress payment structures differ from standard home loans.
+- Talk to a broker about construction finance.
+If you need a loan, get matched with a broker who knows construction lending, since progress-payment structures work differently from a standard home loan.

 During construction

 - Monitor progress.
-Visit the site regularly (with the builder's permission) and take photos at each stage.
+Visit the site regularly (with the builder's okay) and photograph each stage.

 At practical completion

-- Get an independent building inspection.
-Engage an independent building inspector for a practical completion (or "defect") inspection before handover.
-Do not skip this.
+- Get an independent inspection.
+Engage a building inspector for a practical completion (or defects) inspection before handover.
+Do not skip this one.

-- Create a defects list.
-Based on the inspection report, create a written list of defects.
-Most contracts include a "defects liability period" (typically 3 to 12 months) during which the builder must fix identified defects at their cost.
+- Write a defects list.
+Based on the inspection, list every defect.
+Most contracts include a defects liability period (often 3 to 12 months) during which the builder must fix what is identified, at their cost.

 After moving in

-- Keep all documentation for the full warranty period.
-Store your building contract, insurance certificate, inspection reports, invoices, and correspondence for 6 years (10 years in VIC).
+- Keep everything for the full warranty period.
+Store the contract, insurance certificate, inspection reports, invoices and correspondence for at least 6 years.

 - Report defects promptly.
-If you discover a defect within the warranty period, report it to the builder in writing immediately.
-Delays can complicate claims.
+If you spot one inside the warranty period, tell the builder in writing straight away.
+Sitting on it can complicate a later claim.

 - Arrange home and contents insurance.
-Get home and contents insurance from settlement day — this covers fire, storm, theft, and other events that home warranty insurance does not.
+Have your own home and contents insurance in place from settlement day, covering fire, storm, theft and the events home warranty insurance does not.

 What is home warranty insurance in Australia?

-Home warranty insurance (also called builders warranty insurance) is a statutory insurance product that protects homeowners if their builder dies, disappears, or becomes insolvent during or after construction.
-It covers the cost of completing incomplete work and repairing defective work.
-The builder arranges and pays for it, but the cost is included in your building contract.
-It is mandatory in all Australian states except Tasmania for residential work above specified thresholds.
+It is a statutory insurance product that protects homeowners if their builder dies, disappears or becomes insolvent during or after construction.
+It pays to finish incomplete work and repair defective work, but only when the builder can no longer do it themselves.
+The builder arranges and pays for it, with the cost folded into your building contract, and it is mandatory in every state and territory except Tasmania for residential work above a set threshold.

 Do I need home warranty insurance for a new build?

-Yes — your builder must arrange home warranty insurance for all residential building work above your state's threshold ($20,000 in NSW and WA, $16,000 in VIC, $12,000 in SA/ACT/NT, $3,300 in QLD).
-The builder handles the application and payment, and you should receive a Certificate of Insurance before work begins.
-If your builder cannot provide one, do not proceed with the contract.
+Yes, your builder must arrange it for residential work above your state's threshold: $20,000 in NSW, WA and SA, $16,000 in Victoria (rising to $20,000 from 1 July 2026), $12,000 in the ACT and NT, and just $3,300 in Queensland.
+The builder handles the application and payment, and you should receive a Certificate of Insurance before work starts.
+No certificate, no contract.

 How much does home warranty insurance cost?